-During the year ended December 31, 2023, mining and gold recovery operations were limited at Santana although as the Company focused its efforts on development and infrastructure related activities while it awaited receipt of a leach pad expansion permit that would allow for more consistent commercial levels of mining and leach pad stacking operations going forward.
-The Company has a development plan for Santana in 2024 to utilize the existing leach pad capacity and that will allow mining and stacking operations to increase from the 2023 levels.
-In June 2024, the contractor restarted operations at site and began scaling up production rates at the Nicho Main pit.
+During the year ended December 31, 2023, mining and gold recovery operations were limited at Santana pending receipt of a leach pad expansion permit that would allow for more consistent commercial levels of mining and leach pad stacking operations going forward.
+During 2024, the Company utilized the existing leach pad capacity, allowing for mining and stacking operations to increase from the 2023 levels, and by June 2024 operations at site began scaling up production rates at the Nicho Main pit.